-In months or years from now, you’ll look back at the book of yours that’s still got a five star rating, and know it’s nowhere near as good as one you published today.
+In months or years from now, you’ll look back at the book of yours that’s still got a five-star rating, and know it’s nowhere near as good as the one you published today.

 If you want to jump genre’s, tackle the erotic part of the romance niche, or write a book just for you, do it.
 We’re all on this planet for a limited time and who knows how many books we’ll be able to complete?

-Of course we all want to make a living from our writing, and it’s nice to pay the bills with your work, but if you’re afraid or tackling a subject because it’s going to challenge your audience or bring on the hate and low reviews you still should do it.
+Of course, we all want to make a living from our writing, and it’s nice to pay the bills with your work, but if you’re afraid of tackling a subject because it’s going to challenge your audience or bring on the hate and low reviews you still should do it.

 You can make it part of your schedule.
 Do a book for your audience, and then one for you, until you’ve got everything you want out of your system.